dyte-submissions/dyte-vit-2022-Avinash-Ashokar/README.md

 jarvis configure ACCESS_TOKEN
 ```

-In my case it is “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”
+In my case it is “jarvis configure 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”

 My access token will be deleted by the time you are reading this 😅.